REPORT: Construction of Buc-ee's in Lafayette slightly delayed amid poor weather conditions

 Trending News

 Buc-ee’s first announced the Lafayette location in December 2024.
+It was originally set to open in the second quarter of 2026.

 More News